okjuan/virtual.book/_posts/2024-08-19-my-pattern-language.md

 Don't just light a whole room, light each space within the room.
 And, importantly, "spaces" should be defined by human activity and experience: a private corner where you or your loved ones sit to read, an area where a little group may sit to talk or play games, etc.

+Recently, while visiting Halifax, Nova Scotia, my wife Z and I sat in the corner of a coffee shop, admiring its beautiful interior.
+Throughout our trip, I had been pointing out places where patterns were applied or might have been.
+Suddenly I realized we were sitting in one.
+#179 _alcoves_ calls for a subspace within a bigger space to which a subgroup of a larger group can retreat to socialize in private without vacating the larger communal space, thereby conserving the feeling of connection that comes with sharing space with others.
+(While writing this I notice that coffee shops are a place where it is imperative to implement alcoves not just once but as many times as possible.)
+The pattern calls for a lowered ceiling, which seems to require that the pattern be planned during construction.
+(In fact, this demand is codified in pattern #207 _structure follows social spaces_.)
+But the coffee shop used a clever alternative to achieve a similar effect: place a light fixture directly above and bring it down to a low height so that it functions like a lowered ceiling.
+This technique merges #179 _alcoves_ and #252 _pools of light_ in the way that the book likens to poetry:

+> In a poem, the meaning is far more dense [than in prose].
+Each word carries several meanings; and the sentence as a whole carries an enormous density of interlocking meanings, which together illuminate the whole.
+The same is true for pattern languages.
+It is possible to make buildings by stringing together patterns, in a rather loose way.
+A building made like this, is an assembly of patterns.
+It is not dense.
+It is not profound.
+But it is also possible to put patterns together in such a way that many many patterns overlap in the same physical space: the building is very dense; it has many meanings captured in a small space; and through this density, it becomes profound.

 ### iv) plants

 Especially leafy ones.